dominikus/webvis-tutorial/www/md/09-d-performance.md

 # Optimizing animations
-* use requestAnimationFrame instead of set timeout
+* use requestAnimationFrame instead of setTimeout
 * precalculate as much as possible
 * do precalculations: in the Better-Life index, all animation states for petals and flowers are pre-calculated before playing them back